-10 Interesting Facts About the History of Asthma
+10 Interesting Facts About the Brief History of Asthma

 Growing up with high risk asthma, and probably while puffing on my inhaler, I wondered what it would be like living with asthma if I was born before 1970.
 This inspired a quest back in time to find out.
 Here are ten interesting facts I learned about our history.

-- 1858: The first nebulizer was invented.
-It was hand operated and produced a fine mist for inhaling.
+It was hand-operated and produced a fine mist for inhaling.
 The problem was it required labor to operate, something not ideal for asthmatics.
 So, while other similar models were invented, asthmatics would have to wait another 75 years to obtain the benefits of nebulized medicine.
 Yet they wouldn’t have to wait quite that long for an asthma rescue medicine.

-- 1930s.
-Electric nebulizers enter the market.
 Epinephrine injections worked great, but they had unwanted side effects, such as increased blood pressure, and increased heart rate and force.
 Physicians learned inhaling it offered asthmatics the same relief with less side effects, and soon nebulizers operated with rubber squeeze bulbs were available for home use.
 However, these required lots of work to obtain little relief.
 Electric nebulizers gave asthmatics another option, although they were expensive, bulky and fragile.
-So, while some asthmatics had access to epinephrine at home, most continued to smoke dried and crushed herbs.
+So, while some asthmatics had access to epinephrine at home, most continued to smoke-dried and crushed herbs.

 Conclusion: As I review this history, I can see clearly that I was born just at the right time.
 By the early 1980s, I had my very own Alupent and Vanceril inhalers, and by 1985 I had my very own albuterol inhaler, and I still have one.
 Since then many asthma controller medicines have entered the market, each one offering us asthmatics one more option for obtaining ideal asthma control.